Meet Our Team

 Gretchen Hayes

 Gretchen has provided bookkeeping services to Green Foothills as a part-time contractor since 2020.
-Prior to this, she served as the Administrative Services and Grants Manager for the Santa Clara County FireSafe Council for five years and had a small bookkeeping business for several years as well.
-Before the birth of her twins, Gretchen worked for the County of Santa Clara Green Business program for six years.
+She has run a small bookkeeping business since 2011.
+Previously, she served as the Administrative Services and Grants Manager for the Santa Clara County FireSafe Council and worked for the County of Santa Clara Green Business program.
 She graduated from University of California, Santa Cruz with a B.A. in Environmental Studies.

 Email:[email protected]